Brainhack-Proceedings-2015/Solon-AMX-neuroview/brainhack-report.md

 We implemented NeuroView to work in Web-browsers, using JavaScript and the libraries D3.js and jQuery.

 #Results
-We create three tools using NeuroView to best analyze our research results: CC200 search, SVM coeffs and Connectivity matrix.
+We create three tools using NeuroView to best analyze our research results: CC200 search, SVM coefficients and Connectivity matrix.
 Each tool is used to aid the analysis of results in Machine Learning tasks.
 Each of these tools is described below in detail.